CKPG-TV: Transmitters

 CKPG-TV's programming was originally repeated on CBC-owned transmitters in Vanderhoof (CBCB-TV-1, channel 18), Fort Fraser (CBCB-TV-2, channel 13) and Fort St. James (CBCB-TV-3, channel 7); these transmitters switched to CBUT following CKPG-TV's disaffiliation from the CBC.

 Digital television and high definition

 As of September 2008, CKPG has not yet begun broadcasting a digital signal.
-According to a 2009 CRTC decision, CKPG-TV is not required to activate its digital signal, as Prince George is not a mandatory market for digital conversion, which took place in most other markets on August 31, 2011.
+According to a 2009 CRTC decision, CKPG-TV is not required to switch to digital, as Prince George is not a mandatory market for digital conversion, which took place in most other markets on August 31, 2011.
 When CKPG-DT signs on its digital signal, it will broadcast on UHF channel 34, using virtual channel 2.